freeskylier/lier/Proxied-sites-configuration.md

 Be sure to hit 'update' after you've entered it.
 Lantern will save your changes, and the next time you access that site, it will be routed through a Lantern user in your network to circumvent any blocking.

-##### Formatting Note
+##### What parts of a site's address to use

-Note that Lantern does not need or use specific parts of a site.
-So if you have `4.bp.blogspot.com` and `3.bp.blogspot.com` in your list you can just put `blogspot.com`.
-Same goes for `nobelprize.org/nobel_prizes/peace/laureates/2010`.
-Indeed Lantern will complain if there are `/`'s in the site, so just put the whole site: `nobelprize.org`.
-Search terms are similar - just put the entire search engine, and all your searches will go through Lantern.
-Right now there is no way to only have certain searches go through Lantern.
+Rather than having you specify individual pages on a site you'd like to access through Lantern, Lantern allows you to specify entire sites at a time.
+In other words, you should enter only the domain name of sites you want to access through Lantern.
+For example, you wouldn't enter the full address of the page `nobelprize.org/nobel_prizes/peace/laureates/2010`; instead you should just add whole site: `nobelprize.org`.
+Search terms are similar - just put the entire search engine, and all your searches on that search engine will go through Lantern.

+###### Subdomains

+If you have `foo.blogspot.com` and `bar.blogspot.com` in your list, they will both be accessed through Lantern, but `baz.blogspot.com` will not.
+However, if you have just `blogspot.com` in your list, then any blogspot.com site will be accessed through Lantern.

 ##### Bulk Adding of new sites